-Great communication choices utilised by marketers should also be part of customer service.
+Great communication choices utilised by marketers should also be part of good customer service.
 Being official or casual is just the tip of the iceberg of possibilities and different approaches should be applied ad hoc, ones that are well defined and flexible.

 Characteristic styles stem from types of queries in context with the industry, process complexity levels and channels of interaction.
 An Armani suit salesclerk will be elegant and distinctive, while an outsourced Verizon rep will seek to meet standards and KPIs rather than to please clients.

 Bottom line though, it’s all about conversations that affect the customers’ feelings, boost retention, and possibly, cross-sell.
 Style definition should come after realizing how to measure performance of customer service at those levels.
 A commonly used report triad consists of availability time, average handle time and level of satisfaction.
 It’s a good idea to track the volume of wow effects because mainly those generate true loyalty and positive word of mouth.
 A specific combination of these standards should, ideally, have a foreseeable outcome.

 It is crucial to understand the role of customer service in day to day operations.
 Whether it’s turnig around angry customers or upselling, there are a few similarities in the emotional outcome.